GSA/digitalgov.gov/content/posts/2016/12/2016-12-05-five-lessons-learned-during-a-content-audit.md

 slug: five-lessons-learned-during-a-content-audit
 date: 2016-12-05 12:00:42 -0400
 title: Five Lessons Learned During a Content Audit
-summary: 'As part of USAGov&rsquo;s efforts to provide our audience with the reliable and quality information that they need, this summer, the Health, Education & Benefits (HE&B) topic desk completed its first content audit.
+summary: 'As part of USAGov’s efforts to provide our audience with the reliable and quality information that they need, this summer, the Health, Education & Benefits (HE&B) topic desk completed its first content audit.
 Methodology and Results Data informed every step we took.
 In order to determine which areas to focus on first, the desk gathered'
 authors:
   - andrea-m-castelluccio
 categories: